Net zero, solar and policy – three ways we’re investing in a better future for all

 We’ve already been involved in policy changes in the UK and across Europe.
 We managed to get the UK listing environment changed so that all companies listed must now publish their greenhouse gas emissions.

-By giving you the opportunity to invest in ESG funds and being committed to hitting our 2050 net-zero target, investing in projects to power our buildings sustainably and working collaboratively with at government level to influence policy, we’re taking vital steps to create a better future for us all.
+By giving you the opportunity to invest in ESG funds and being committed to hitting our 2050 net-zero target, investing in projects to power our buildings sustainably and working collaboratively with government to influence policy, we’re taking vital steps to help create a better future for us all.